Are you traveling to Petra with kids? We have everything you need to know about how to experience the Rose City of Petra with children.

 Entering Al Siq

 Many visitors to Petra rush through the Siq to get to the main city.
 But that is a shame.
 Al Siq offers some stunning sites.
 And if it were anywhere else, it would be a destination of its own.
-The walls are lined with niches that once held sacred statues for Nabataeans making the pilgrimage to Petra.
+The walls are lined with niches that once held sacred statues for Nabateans making the pilgrimage to Petra.
 Many of these niches are still visible today, although most have been badly eroded.
 Also visible are the remains of once detailed sculptures illustrating Petra as one of the key trading hubs in the region.
-One of the best preserved shows a man leading a group of camels through the Siq.
+One of the best-preserved shows a man leading a group of camels through the Siq.

+As our feet began to tire from the long walk through the Siq, it happened.
+The view.
+THE VIEW!
+As we saw the towering Treasury building, illuminated by the sun through the dark walls of the Siq, our exhaustion disappeared.
 The Treasury is where countless visitors swarm, sipping a coffee and snapping photos with the camels.
 There are a few shops and small restaurants here to grab some refreshments.
 Unfortunately, this is as far as many visitors go.
-The view here is incredible, but this is really where the lost city of Petra begins!
+The view here is incredible, but the Treasury building in Petra is really where the tour of the lost city of Petra begins!

 Lower Petra consists of a few different areas that can easily be explored on your own.
 But a guide will help you get a better understanding of what you are seeing.

 On the right-hand side, after a row of tall and magnificent tombs is the largest house in Petra.
-This three story cave house features huge rooms that the boys loved to explore.
+This three-story cave house features huge rooms that the boys loved to explore.
 The home holds a coveted spot in the city, directly across from the Theater.

 The Royal Tombs

-Tip: When you are exploring the lower tombs, be prepared for the smell.
+Pro-Tip: When you are exploring the lower tombs, be prepared for the smell.
 They are often used by goat herders for shelter during the rain.

 The Colonnaded Street